A Project of UKIVAS, the Vasculitis Rare Disease Group of the UK and Ireland.

 Anti-Glomerular Basement Membrane disease (formerly known as Goodpasture’s disease)

-This is a small vessel vasculitis distinct from the AAV and distinguished by the presence of circulating anti-glomerular basement membranes (anti-GBM) antibodies (present in up to 92% of cases).
+This is a small vessel vasculitis distinct from the AAV and distinguished by the presence of circulating anti-glomerular basement membranes (anti-GBM).
 Clinical presentation is usually with rapidly progressive glomerulonephritis and diffuse alveolar haemorrhage.
 These organs are targeted due to the presence of the autoantigen, the alpha 3 chain of type IV collagen, in the basement membranes.

 Anti-GBM disease is a rare disease with an annual incidence of around 1 per million.
 Risk factors for disease development are smoking and HLA DR15 or DR4 positivity.
 There is a bimodal age incidence, with peaks in the third and seventh decades.